pyOpenSci/handbook/governance/executive-council.md

 ### Slack: primary communication platform

 The **[Executive Council Slack channel](pyos-slack)** is the primary tool for communication between monthly meetings.
-All updates, discussions, and requests for input happen here; email is not used for EC communications.
+All updates, discussions, and requests for input happen here; email is rarely used for EC communications.
 EC members are expected to check Slack semi-regularly to stay informed.

 - **Feedback requests:** It is understood that EC members have jobs and lives outside of their EC responsibilities.
 As such, when the Executive Director (ED) requests input on Slack, they will specify what feedback is needed and provide clear response timelines and areas to focus on.